nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 docker run --detach -p <ui port>:4000 -p <http port>:80 -p 5588:5588 --network xroad-network -e XROAD_TOKEN_PIN=<token pin> -e XROAD_ADMIN_USER=<admin user> -e XROAD_ADMIN_PASSWORD=<admin password> (-e XROAD_DB_HOST=<database host> -e XROAD_DB_PORT=<database port> -e XROAD_DB_PWD=<xroad db password> -e XROAD_LOG_LEVEL=<xroad log level> -e XROAD_CONF_DATABASE_NAME=<database name>) --name <container name> niis/xroad-security-server-sidecar:<image tag>
 ```

+Note (1): This command persists all configuration inside the Sidecar container which means that all configuration is lost when the container is destroyed.
+In production use, the configuration must be persisted outside of the container using volumes and external database.
+More information can be found on sections [2.9 Volume support](#29-volume-support) and [2.7 External database](#27-external-database).

 #### 2.6.2 Installation using setup script

 To install the Security Server Sidecar in a Linux-based local development or test environment run the script `setup_security_server_sidecar.sh` providing the parameters in the order shown (**reference data: 1.1, 1.2, 1.3, 1.4**):